dotnet/designs/accepted/2020/single-file/design.md

 * Compile all assemblies in a version bubble into one PE assembly, with a few aligned sections.
 * Embed the big composite assembly into the host with proper alignment, so that the single-exe bundle can be loaded without copies at run time.

+#### Linux ARM64 Limitations
+The Linux mapping routine has the following limitation:
+* `mmap` takes an offset argument which must be a multiple of the page size.
+The mapping is also created at a page boundary.

+On Linux, we load bundled assemblies via `mmap`.
+R2R code sections are individually mapped at an address adjusted for the offset within the bundle and assembly, and fixed up at load time.
+However, the ARM64 R2R code uses `adrp` instructions which compute page-relative addresses, but do not have fixups, so we must ensure that the page alignment of R2R code does not change.

+We therefore bundle ARM64 Linux assemblies at 4K alignment within the bundle, so that the page alignment of R2R code does not change.
+This is only necessary for R2R assemblies, but we do it for all assemblies for simplicity.
+In the long term, the solution to this would involve considerations such as:
+* Avoid using `adrp` instructions when `adr` could be used instead for addresses which are close to the program counter.
+* Support fixups for `adrp`; `add` instruction sequences.
+This may add size or startup overhead.

 ### API Semantics

 #### `Assembly.Location`